-Sumatra coffee is much more than a Sumatran coffee bean that comes from Indonesia.
+Sumatra coffee is much more than a bean that comes from Indonesia.
 It’s a legacy with a history as rich as its flavor, and it has a foothold in the modern era where neither war nor plight could stop its growing popularity, and from rising to where it is today.

 The history, the taste of the regions found in the coffee itself, and the intriguing differences in the regions are what’s truly amazing.

-A new understanding of Sumatran and its coffee beans is ground in, brewed to perfection, and served with notes of history of where the plant originated, and how it’s changed.
+A new understanding of Sumatran coffee beans is ground in, brewed to perfection, and served with notes of history of where the plant originated, and how it’s changed.
 The different processes that give us the finished product coffee beans are what makes this island’s coffee special.
 Go ahead, grab a delicious mug of Sumatra Mandheling coffee and call it a beautiful day!